How They Voted

 Where Legislators Stood on the Florida Chamber’s Business Agenda

-- The Florida Chamber’s Annual Legislative Report Card, a comprehensive report based on more than 5,300 individual votes, which provides members with objective information on how legislators voted on our key legislative priorities.
-While the report card influences future endorsements in state legislative races, it is not the sole determinant.
+- The Florida Chamber’s Annual Legislative Report Card, a comprehensive report based on thousands of individual votes cast by lawmakers, which provides members with objective information on how legislators voted on your key legislative priorities.